Apollo 10: Arrival and initial operations

-The LM crew, consisting of Stafford and Cernan, then prepared to enter the LM to check out its systems, which they did about an hour after the second burn.
-When they entered Snoopy, they were met with a blizzard of fiberglass particles from the earlier problem, which they cleaned up with a vacuum as best they could.
-Stafford had to assist Cernan in removing smaller bits that had become caught in the latter's hair and eyebrows.
-Stafford remembered that Cernan looked like he just came out of a chicken coop, and that the particles made them itch and got into the air conditioning system, and they were scraping it off the filter screens for the rest of the mission.
+About an hour after the second burn, the LM crew of Stafford and Cernan entered the LM to check out its systems.
+They were met with a blizzard of fiberglass particles from the earlier problem, which they cleaned up with a vacuum cleaner as best they could.
+Stafford had to help Cernan remove smaller bits from his hair and eyebrows.
+Stafford later commented that Cernan looked like he just came out of a chicken coop, and that the particles made them itch and got into the air conditioning system, and they were scraping it off the filter screens for the rest of the mission.
 This was merely an annoyance, but the particles may have gotten into the docking ring joining the two craft and caused it to misalign slightly.
-Nevertheless, Mission Control determined that this was still within safe limits.
+Mission Control determined that this was still within safe limits.